NVIDIA/optix-toolkit/README.md

 Building the toolkit follows the standard CMake worfklow: configure, build and test.

-- It is recommended that you build the toolkit outside your downloaded source tree, e.g. as a sibling to the toolkit source directory.
 - Create a directory called `build` and `cd` to that directory.
   ```
   mkdir build